MayoCalc / Blog / Finance

 Why the Global Top 1% Is Lower Than You Think

 When people hear "the top 1%," they usually picture mansions and private jets.
-But on a global scale, the bar is much lower.
-An annual income of roughly $60,000 puts you in the global top 1% when adjusted for purchasing power.
-That is roughly the salary of a public school teacher in many US states, a mid-career nurse, or a skilled tradesperson.
+On a global scale, the bar is lower than that, but higher than older sources suggest.
+An annual income of roughly $75,000-$100,000 puts you in the global top 1% when adjusted for purchasing power.
+That's roughly the salary of a mid-career professional in the US, a senior teacher, or a nurse with overtime.
+The commonly cited $60,000 figure comes from 2012 research and hasn't kept pace with the rapid income growth across developing nations.

-The reason comes down to the extreme concentration of the world's population in lower-income countries.
-About 85% of the world lives in countries where the average income is under $15,000 per year.
-India, with 1.4 billion people, has a median income of about $2,500.
+The reason comes down to the concentration of the world's population in lower-income countries.
+About 80% of the world lives in countries where the average income is under $15,000 per year.
+India, with 1.4 billion people, has a median income of about $2,800.
 Sub-Saharan Africa, with over 1.2 billion people, has a median income under $2,000.
-When you include everyone on Earth in the comparison, moderate Western salaries rank extremely high.
+When you include everyone on Earth in the comparison, moderate Western salaries still rank very high.

 What PPP Means and Why It Matters